gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.

 DTLS being initialized for a new SCTP association will set the Traffic DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
 The DTLS handshake messages are transmitted from this endpoint to the peer using SCTP User message {{dtls-user-message}}
 with the PPID value set to DTLS-SCTP
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+Note that in case of SCTP association restart, the negotiation of the new Traffic DTLS connection SHALL use a new Traffic DCI counter = 0 as the restarting SCTP endpoint may not know the old traffic DCI counter value for the last active DTLS connection.

-When a successful handshake has been completed, DTLS protection operator will inform DTLS chunk Handler that will move SCTP State Machine into PROTECTED state.
+When a successful handshake has been completed and the keying material is established for DTLS connection and set for the DCI the DTLS chunk Handler will move SCTP State Machine into PROTECTED state.

 ### PROTECTED state